saeedmehrang/cvmt/README.md

 ## Our implementation

 In order to apply McNamara and Franchi's heuristics, we need to have the shapes of C3 and C4 as well as the lower edge of C2 extracted from lateral cephalogram images.
 For this part, we rely on automated landmark detection using deep neural networks.
-We have a U-Net model with Gaussian heatmap outputs centered around the landmarks.
+We have a UNet model with heatmap outputs containing Gaussians centered around the landmarks.
 Given the size of the dataset, we utilize transfer learning with a pretrained efficientnet-b2 encoder backbone and extensive data augmentation during the training.

 Major dependencies: